Jump To the Part You Need

 Overall, the split between urban and rural areas for total sales heavily weighted towards the more urban and populated areas.
 Only 14.14% of online sales within China came from rural areas.
 If the trend of rural areas outpacing urban areas continued, then we should expect this number to increase.

 There was plenty of room for growth across the whole country when it comes to e-commerce.
-While 2015 saw $589.61 billion in total sales, experts predict that from as early as 2018, the total value may top $1 billion yearly.
-This meteoric rise was understandably directly linked with the rise in more Chinese citizens having access to the internet.
+While 2015 saw $589.61billion in total sales, experts predict that from as early as 2018, the total value may top $1billion yearly.
+This meteoric rise was understandably directly linked with the rise in more Chinese citizens having access to the internet and more people looking to buy and sell products online.
 However, rising incomes as well as other factors also played a part.

 According to a report produced by the China Internet Network Information Centre only 28.4% of total Chinese internet users were rural residents.
 In numerical terms, this equated to roughly 195 million users, of a total 688 million in total at the end of 2015.
 With the Chinese population totaling over 1.3 billion people, if China managed to mirror the percentage of connected users in countries like the United States, they would have an audience of over 1 billion users.
-This underlined the growth that is still to come, as well as the sheer size of the potential market.
+This underlined the growth that is still to come, as well as the sheer size of the potential market not only with buyers but also those who have items to sell online.

 As the country continued to catch up with many of the other major world economies globally, both rural and urban areas played a key part in growing the e-commerce market present in China.